 - Add minced garlic and cook very briefly, tossing regularly, until fragrant.
 Add tomato paste, diced tomato, and bell peppers.
 Cook for 3 to 4 minutes over medium heat, tossing frequently.

 - Now, add chickpeas, water, cilantro, and sliced garlic.
 Season with kosher salt and pepper.
-Stir in ½ tsp Ras El Hanout spice mixture.
+Stir in ½ teaspoon Ras El Hanout spice mixture.
 Raise heat, if needed, and bring to a boil.
 Lower heat.
 Cover part-way and let simmer for about 20 minutes.
 (Check occasionally and add a little water if needed.)

 - Meanwhile, in a small mixing bowl, combine remaining Ras El Hanout with cumin and paprika.
 Season the fish with kosher salt and pepper and the spice mixture on both sides.
 Add a generous drizzle of extra virgin olive oil.
 Work the fish to make sure it's well coated with the spices and the olive oil.